brunoarine/whalesniffer/README.md

 # Whalesniffer

 Whalesniffer locates whales in aerial images using different types of segmentation strategies.
 The study was presented as the capstone project for the Digital Image Processing classes at Universidade Estadual Paulista "Júlio de Mesquita Filho" (UNESP) in 2015 (Sorocaba, Brazil) and recently made Python 3-compatible.
-For more detailed information, please read my [project report](https://github.com/brunoarine/whalesniffer/tree/main/docs) (in Portuguese).
+For more information, please read my [project report](https://github.com/brunoarine/whalesniffer/tree/main/docs) (in Portuguese).

 ![](./reports/images/HistSimilarity-best-1.png)

-The data set provided in this repository is a downsampled version of [Kaggle's Right Whale Recognition challenge data set](https://www.kaggle.com/c/noaa-right-whale-recognition/data).
-The image files comprise only the first hundred image from the original set, and they were resized to 640x480 px to reduce disk usage and execution time.
-All images were annotated by hand.

 ## Prerequisites
 - matplotlib 3.4.2